 If so, how frequently are contracts reviewed and by whom?
 Describe the necessity of the access provided to contractors to the system and whether clearance is required.
 If Privacy Roles and Responsibilities have been established to restrict certain users to different access levels, please describe the roles and associated access levels.
 Explain the need for VA contractors to have access to the PII.
-This question is related to privacy control AR-3, Privacy Requirements for Contractors and Service Providers.
+This question is related to privacy control AR-3, Privacy Requirements for Contractors, and Service Providers.

 Yes.
 VA Contractor access is verified through VA personnel before access is granted to any VA contractor.
 Contracts and contractor access are reviewed annually at a minimum.
-The contractors Version Date: February 27, 2020 Page 25 of 29 who provide support to the system are required to complete annual VA Privacy and Information Security and Rules of behavior training via TMS.
+The contractors who provide support to the system are required to complete annual VA Privacy and Information Security and Rules of behavior training via TMS.
 All contractors are cleared using the VA background investigation process and must obtain the appropriate background investigation for their role.
 Contractors with systems administrative access are required to complete additional role-based training prior to gaining system administrator access.